mitsimi/yoake/README.md

 ## Defaults

 - Delay is set to 10 seconds
-- Config file location is `HOMEDIR/.sg/sg_appList.json`
+- Config file `config.json` is located in the standard location for config files for your operating system.
-- LOG file location is `HOMEDIR/.sg/sg_startup.log`
+- LOG file `startup.log` is in the same directory as the config file.

 ## LICENSE